tripti1410/my-space/blog/object-fit-visualizing-it-with-various-aspect ratios.md

 > **Math to calculate height is width/height = aspect ratio.**

-For the image set the width (default to 400px), height will calculated based on aspect ratio selected(default to 3:4), with this width and height will fetch the image eg: source.unsplash.com/4w8-xhdcZoU/400x533.33.
+Image width is can be set (default to 400px), height will calculated based on aspect ratio selected(default to 3:4), with this width and height will fetch the image eg: source.unsplash.com/4w8-xhdcZoU/400x533.33.

 Then you can select object-fit options to check how the images look with these set up and figure out what works for you.
 Details of each property will be discussed below.